RhymeKnowReason8528/week-1-homework-demo-seanmfoster/src/main/java/com/rhymeknowreason/README.md

-Your job is to make everything in this folder functional.
+Your job as the student is to make everything in this folder functional.